Part 4: Appendices¶

 |

-In addition, instead of dedicated return
+In addition, instead of dedicated return and fail functions from

 a given syntax module, the legacy code relied on global values.